Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Content provider
      - See Report provider.

-       An organisation, such as a publisher, aggregator or subscriptions agent, who provides access to content. [https://knowledgebaseplus.wordpress.com/kb-support/kb-discussion-documents/kb-concepts-and-terminology/]
      -

    * - Controlled
      - A COUNTER Access_Type.
 At the time of the transaction, the content item was not open (e.g. was behind a paywall) because access is restricted to authorized users.
 Access of content due to a trial subscription would be considered Controlled.